All Blog Videos Webinars

 Meanwhile, some information AI models hold in their databases can be completely incorrect.
 If the AI is trained on biased information, that can result in it providing that information to you, making this a great danger of AI use.

-AI models are simply stating whatever information they have stored, and are not actually forming new opinions or conclusions and cannot find the bias in certain situations.
+AI models are simply stating whatever information they have stored or found, and are not actually forming new opinions or conclusions and cannot find the bias in certain situations.
 Therefore, you should not automatically believe everything that the AI model states.
-It does not really understand what it is saying, it is essentially a more advanced version of a search engine.
+It does not really understand what it is saying, it is essentially a different version of a search engine, an answer engine.

 4. No human connection for immigration advice